-Nick Kemp’s Site for Business, Coaching, Therapy and Training
+Nick Kemp’s Site for Business, Coaching and Training

 The common theme throughout his all work is “problem solving” and “creative solutions” whether this is in a business, coaching, training or therapeutic context.
 In 2005 Nick started developing the Provocative Change Works (PCW) model to communication and has used this approach to work with international athletes, TV personalities, medics and creative artists.
-He runs PCW trainings in USA, Japan, India, Hungary, Switzerland, Israel, Poland, Austria, Holland, Spain and Ireland.
+The inspiration for the PCW model of communication came from Nick’s extensive work with Frank Farrelly the creator of Provocative Therapy.
+Nick’s Private Therapy and coaching services can be found here .

 Nick Kemp’s Provocative Change Works for communication